shcaba/Sebastes_melanops_WA/Document/_main.md

 #### Black Rockfish South of Cape Falcon

-The first stock assessment of black rockfish off Oregon [@stewart_status_1993], which was limited in geographic scope to the northern portion of Oregon, was a Cohort Analysis based on age composition data collected from fish landed at Garibaldi.
-The first comprehensive analysis of the black rockfish stock off Oregon and California was by Ralston and Dick [-@ralston_status_2003], who developed a statistical catch-at-age model using Stock Synthesis.
-Sampson (2007) used a similar model configuration and approach.
+The first stock assessment of Black Rockfish off Oregon [@stewart_status_1993], which was limited in geographic scope to the northern portion of Oregon, was a Cohort Analysis based on age composition data collected from fish landed at Garibaldi.
+The first comprehensive analysis of the Black Rockfish stock off Oregon and California was by Ralston and Dick [-@ralston_status_2003], who developed a statistical catch-at-age model using Stock Synthesis. @sampson_status_2007 used a similar model configuration and approach.

 In the 2007 assessment model the data were organized into three basic gear-types (Hook-and-Line, Trawl, and Recreational), the data from Oregon and California were kept separate, and the tuning indices were recreational angler CPUE series based on the same or similar data sources (MRFSS for both states, ORBS for Oregon, and CPFV surveys for California).
 Fishing effort was measured in terms of angler-days rather than the angler-hours metric used in the current California and Oregon regional assessment models.
-The 2007 assessment used the ODFW tagging study estimates of black rockfish abundance off Newport as a relative abundance index.
+The 2007 assessment used the ODFW tagging study estimates of Black Rockfish abundance off Newport as a relative abundance index.
 Those data were unavailable for the 2003 assessment.
 The 2007 assessment also used a juvenile rockfish pre-recruit index, which was unavailable for the previous assessment.

-The landings data series in the 2007 assessment differed quite substantially from the series developed by Ralston and Dick for the 2003 assessment.
+The landings data series in the 2007 assessment differed quite substantially from the series developed by Ralston and Dick [-@ralston_status_2003] for the 2003 assessment.
 Neither of those assessments attempted to account for discards, instead assuming that discards were negligible.

 #### Black Rockfish North of Cape Falcon

-Three full assessments for black rockfish, conducted in 1994, 1999, and 2007, modeled the black rockfish population found in coastal waters between Cape Falcon, Oregon and north to the U.S./Canadian border [@wallace_status_1994; @wallace_status_1999; @wallace_status_1999; @wallace_status_2007].
-There have been no update assessments for black rockfish resources.
+Three full assessments for Black Rockfish, conducted in 1994, 1999, and 2007, modeled the Black Rockfish population found in coastal waters between Cape Falcon, Oregon and north to the U.S./Canadian border [@wallace_status_1994; @wallace_status_1999; @wallace_status_1999; @wallace_status_2007].
+The 2007 assessment was the last assessment that applied this area stratification of the model areas.

-The 1994 assessment utilized a Stock Synthesis model configuration, with two auxiliary data sets as black rockfish abundance indicators, one based on tagging CPUE and one on based coastal recreational bottomfish directed effort [@wallace_status_1994].

-Wallace et al [-@wallace_status_1999] constructed an assessment model by using the AD Model Builder software (ADMB; [@fournier_1997]) to assess black rockfish abundance.
+The 1994 assessment utilized a Stock Synthesis model configuration, with two auxiliary data sets as Black Rockfish abundance indicators, one based on tagging CPUE and one on based coastal recreational bottomfish directed effort [@wallace_status_1994]. @wallace_status_1999 constructed an assessment model by using the AD Model Builder software (ADMB; [@fournier_1997]) to assess Black Rockfish abundance.
 Three key features of the 1999 model were (1) the parameterization of the expected catches at age, (2) the definitions of the sampling units for the different types of data inputs, and (3) the integration of tagging data explicitly.
 The parameterization chosen mostly affected parameter bias whereas the sampling unit designation mostly affected estimator variance.
 Both bias and variance were components of overall parameter uncertainty.
 The parameterization and the sampling unit definitions were both designed to conform to the actual sampling protocol used, thereby propagating sampling uncertainty through to the final biomass estimates.

 The 2007 assessment [@wallace_status_2007] employed Stock Synthesis 2.
 Unlike the 1999 assessment, CPUE from the tag release trips and Petersen tagging study abundance estimates were included as relative abundance indices.

 #### California, Oregon, and Washington Assessments

-The 2015 assessment defined three distinct stocks for assessment.
-Each stock matched the state boundaries of California, Oregon and Washington.
+The 2015 assessment defined three distinct stocks for assessment aligning with the state boundaries of California, Oregon and Washington [@cope_assessments_2016].
 All assessments used the Stock Synthesis 3 version 3.24V.
-The Washington model had three fisheries (two commercial and one recreational) and considered two surveys.
+The Washington model had three fishing fleets (two commercial and one recreational) and considered two surveys.
 There were three primary data likelihood components for survey indices, lengths and ages.
 Fits to catches also contribute to the total likelihood, but is typically very small.
-The models was tuned using the Francis [-@francis_data_2011] method for biological compositions and added variance for survey indices.
+The models were tuned using the Francis [-@francis_data_2011] method for biological compositions and added variance for survey indices.
 Recruitment deviations were estimated.
 Natural mortality was treated as constant and sex-specific, with females having a higher natural mortality than males.

-Results for the Washington assessment of black rockfish in 2015 estimated stock status in that year was 43%, and never showed a decline below the target biomass.
+Results for the Washington assessment of Black Rockfish in 2015 estimated stock status in that year was 43% of unfished spawning output, and was estimated to never have declined below the target biomass of 40%.

 ### Most Recent STAR Panel and SSC Recommendations